 Because potential solutions may exist outside the homeland security arena, S&T casts a wide, inclusive net to capture the best thinking to inform our efforts.

 S&T works with DHS components and first responders to identify research and development (R&D) needs.

 The SAFETY Act provides incentives for the development and deployment of anti-terrorism technologies by creating systems of risk and litigation management.

-Technology Transfer and Commercialization serves as the focal point for technology transition activities at DHS.
+The Technology Transfer and Commercialization Program serves as the focal point for transition activities at DHS.

 The DHS Centers of Excellence harness the intellectual power of America’s universities for homeland security research, development and education to deliver tools, technologies, knowledge products, training and expertise to the Homeland Security Enterprise